Intangible assets: company reorganisations: transfer of foreign permanent establishment from UK to a non resident company: deferral of charge

 There is a provision for companies to seek advance clearance that the fifth condition above (the commercial purpose test) is satisfied.
 The Anti-Avoidance Group (Intelligence), Clearance and Counteraction Team deals with all clearance applications and the procedure is described in CIRD42100.

-Where a company submits tax computations on the basis that relief is available under paragraph 86 and there is no record of a clearance application, inspectors should send a report and the file to the Anti-Avoidance Group (Intelligence), Clearance and Counteraction Team.
+Where a company submits tax computations on the basis that relief is available under S827 and there is no record of a clearance application, inspectors should send a report and the file to the Anti-Avoidance Group (Intelligence), Clearance and Counteraction Team.

 Unlike the equivalent CG tax provision in TCGA92/S140, there is no requirement that intangible asset taxable credits and deductible debits resulting from the transfer be aggregated before computing the deferral available.
-Instead under this paragraph companies have to claim on an asset-by-asset basis.
+Instead, under this section, companies have to claim on an asset-by-asset basis.